ATimrots/aurora_scanner/README.md

 ## Receiving forecasts

-To receive reports, install [Ntfy](https://ntfy.sh/) on your mobile phone and subscribe topic `atimrots-aurora-alerts`
+To receive reports, install [Ntfy](https://ntfy.sh/) on your mobile phone and subscribe topic, which is configured on your project instance.

 ## Prerequisites [Ubuntu 22.04]
 1. Installed Google Chrome (tested on v.116.0.5845.96)